rakesh-201/WisherApp-RN/README.md

 ## Future scope

-- The Performance can be improved by using Cloud Functions for sending mails and SMS.
+- The Performance can be improved by using Cloud Functions for sending Emails and SMS.